There are two good books still circulating around the shops, which describe the earlier history of Allendale.

 In addition, of course, the Local Historical Society maintains an archive of historical documents in Allendale Library.

 Very briefly: Allendale, servicing the mines stretching up to and beyond Allenheads, was an important centre of lead refining in Victorian times, producing 1/6 of the total world lead (lead had been mined in the area since Roman times).
-Allenheads was the world’s first electrified village (driven by hydro-electric turbines powered by cleverly located reservoirs above the mine.
+Allenheads boasted electric lights for hall and streets (driven by hydro-electric turbines powered by cleverly located reservoirs above the mine) even before Newastle!
 The road to the mines was the first in the land to be tarmacked, achieving a smooth grade for ponies to pull their carts of lead ore to the refinery.
 The last lead was extracted around about 1906, and the area fell into post-industrial decline and decay.

 The estates of the Allen Valleys developed their grouse shooting moors, and Allendale apparently tried to become known as the Switzerland of England.
 But W. H. Auden made the North Pennines famous for his love of its vast industrial dereliction, abandoned mine workings, and the sheer scale of the landscape.
 He called the area England’s Last Great Wilderness, ‘my favourite place’.